-- All doses will be administered under the supervision of suitably qualified CRU staff. - Immediately after oral dose administration, a visual inspection of the mouth and hands will be performed for each subject. - At each dose preparation occasion, a predose and postdose inventory of LOXO-305, LOXO-305 matched placebo, and moxifloxacin, as appropriate, will be performed.
+- All doses will be administered under the supervision of suitably qualified CRU staff. - Immediately after oral dose administration, a visual inspection of the mouth and hands will be performed for each subject.

+- At each dose preparation occasion, a predose and postdose inventory of LOXO-305, caffeine, warfarin, vitamin K, and omeprazole will be performed.